PhlexPlexico/cmpt436-project/implementation/README.md

 `go run main.go`

-in the `main/` directory, and the site will be accessible via the url you specified in .config.json
+in the `main/` directory, and the site will be accessible via the url and portnum you specified in .config.json